 "People get very squeamish talking about [drug education]," said the DPA's Jones.
 "But if you have someone who is determined to take this substance, would you rather tell them the safe recreational dose versus, 'well, just don't do it?'
 And then, they're going to go off and do something ignorant?
 That's where the problem is."

 The main reason why many US festivals don't provide services like drug testing, crisis tents, or in some cases free water, has to do with legislation

 Jones added that there's also no guarantee that when users think they're taking molly, they're actually getting MDMA.
 While pill-testing is hotly debated, there is anecdotal evidence that the services help ravers make better choices.

-The long-running festival has a dedicated harm reduction department, which, in addition to pill testing, provides a crisis tent for people to chill out in if they get too high; volunteers who wander the festival to help out people in distress; and special lodging for sober ravers.
+Being in Canada and so free from the constraints of the RAVE Act, the long-running festival has a dedicated harm reduction department, which, in addition to pill testing, provides a crisis tent for people to chill out in if they get too high; volunteers who wander the festival to help out people in distress; and special lodgings for sober ravers.
 In addition to drug and alcohol safety measures, the festival also provides harm reduction services for female attendees, as well as sexual health services.

 Lock believes the outreach program has worked because of its friendly, welcoming approach.
 "It's not like a security-enforced atmosphere, but instead that we care about you and want you to make good choices," she said.

 Joseph Pred, founder of MARS an emergency services company that has worked with hundreds of US festivals, also wants to see festivalgoers make better-informed choices.
 Over the 16 years the former Burning Man Chief of Public Safety has provided emergency medicine at festivals, he's seen a lot of misinformation among ravers.
 "People who go to festivals, particularly those with a younger demographic, think they will get in trouble with law enforcement for seeking medical treatment for being high," he said.